 It’s not hard to see why.
-We went undercover, setting up a fake no-nonsense parenting blog, hilariously titled ‘I Hate My Kids & Everyone That Pretends They Don’t Is A Lying Arsehole.
+We went undercover, setting up a fake no-nonsense parenting blog, hilariously titled ‘I Hate My Kids & Everyone That Pretends They Don’t Is Lying.
 And I Drink Lots Of Wine.’

 Within our first week, we had received offers of a small cake, a subscription to a cheap parenting app and a £5 Amazon voucher, each in exchange for a 500 word blog post, four 2 minute Instagram stories and a 3m sign to be erected in our front garden for 2 months.

-Bounty packs given out to unsuspecting parents at hospitals will now also include vouchers for 25% off at Go Daddy.
+Bounty packs given out to unsuspecting, exhausted parents at hospitals will now also include vouchers for 25% off at Go Daddy.
 There’s even talk of a new mandatory requirement to register your domain name at the same time as registering your baby’s name to help streamline the process.

 In a world that appears to be falling apart around us, it’s reassuring to know that with just a few taps of your smartphone you too can access a billion completely unique and inspiring stories of taking a toddler to the shops and what to do what your baby shoots a flume of excrement across your living room carpet.

 What a time to be alive.